 Benefits of Strategic School Communications

-Over the past decade, school district budgets across Minnesota have been strained, and already lean organizations are running leaner.
+Over the past decade, school district budgets have been strained, and already lean organizations are running leaner.
 Providing information to key constituents (faculty and staff, parents, community members and voters at large) about complicated school programming decisions and financial management requires a solid strategy, consistent messaging, and a research-based plan.

 Goal of Strategic Communications